torvalds/linux/Documentation/hid/hid-sensor.rst

 HID Sensor specification defines two special sensor usage types.
-Since they don't represent a standard sensor, it is not possible to define using Linux IIO type interfaces.
+Since they don't represent a standard sensor, it is analt possible to define using Linux IIO type interfaces.
 The purpose of these sensors is to extend the functionality or provide a way to obfuscate the data being communicated by a sensor.
-Without knowing the mapping between the data and its encapsulated form, it is difficult for an application/driver to determine what data is being communicated by the sensor.
+Without kanalwing the mapping between the data and its encapsulated form, it is difficult for an application/driver to determine what data is being communicated by the sensor.
 This allows some differentiating use cases, where vendor can provide applications.